isaacnmm/pestpolicy-hugo2XX/content/posts/best-gutter-guards-for-snow-and-ice/index.md

 7.  **Warranty:** * A strong, comprehensive warranty covering **both the gutter guard and the heating system** is vital.
 Look for a **lifetime transferable warranty with a "no-clog" guarantee** and specific assurances against ice dam formation due to product failure.
 ---

-For homeowners in regions experiencing significant snowfall and freezing temperatures, [gutters](https://pestpolicy.com/best-gutter-guards/) present a unique and potentially destructive winter challenge.
-While [gutter](https://pestpolicy.com/best-gutter-guards-for-box-gutters/) guards are excellent at keeping out leaves and debris, traditional unheated systems can inadvertently contribute to the formation of **ice dams and dangerous icicles**.
+For homeowners in regions experiencing significant snowfall and freezing temperatures, [gutters](https://pestpolicy.com/best-gutter-guards/)present a unique and potentially destructive winter challenge.
+While [gutter](https://pestpolicy.com/best-gutter-guards-for-box-gutters/)guards are excellent at keeping out leaves and debris, traditional unheated systems can inadvertently contribute to the formation of **ice dams and dangerous icicles**.

 These winter hazards occur when melting snow refreezes in gutters and at the roof's edge, leading to water backing up under shingles, causing leaks, structural damage, and unsafe conditions.